sanagama/mssql-restapi/README.md

 dotnet run
 ```

-### 5. Play with the REST API

-> *TIP:* [Google Chrome](https://www.google.com/chrome/) with the [JSON Formatter](https://github.com/callumlocke/json-formatter) extension is a great way to play with REST APIs.

-- Launch a browser and browse to <http://localhost:5000/api/mssql>
-- Click on the links in the JSON response to navigate database objects.

 ## Environment variables

-You can use environment variables to to make the prototype connect to a local or remote SQL Server instance, Azure SQL Database and Azure SQL Data Warehouse.
+You can pass environment variables to the REST API web app to connect to a local or remote SQL Server instance, Azure SQL Database and Azure SQL Data Warehouse.

 Environment variable | Description
 --------------- | ------------